tony-oliver/mdview/README.md

 `mdview` is a program for viewing markdown files (conventionally denoted by the `.md` suffix in their filenames).

-Once installed, it is invoked thus:
+Once installed on your system, it is invoked thus:

 ```
 $ mdview <filename>